Phil Tippett

-Phil Tippett (born September 27, 1951) is an American movie director and Oscar and Emmy Award-winning visual effects supervisor and producer, who specializes in creature design, stop-motion and computerized character animation.
-Over his career, he has assisted ILM and DreamWorks, and in 1984 formed his own company, Tippett Studio.
+Phil Tippett (born September 27, 1951) is an American animator, visual effects supervisor and producer, and filmmaker.
+Over his career, he has assisted Industrial Light & Magic and DreamWorks, and in 1984 formed his own company, Tippett Studio.

 His work has appeared in movies such as the original Star Wars trilogy, Jurassic Park, and RoboCop.
-In 2021, he released his long-gestating stop-motion film Mad God, which was funded through Kickstarter and distributed by Shudder.
+In 2021, he released his long-gestating, primarily stop-motion film Mad God, which was funded through Kickstarter and distributed by Shudder.

 Early life

 Tippett was born in Berkeley, California.
-When he was seven, Tippett saw Ray Harryhausen's special effects classic, The 7th Voyage of Sinbad, and his life's direction was set.
-Tippett completed a bachelor's degree in art at the University of California, Irvine, and went to work at the animation studio Cascade Pictures in Los Angeles.
+When he was seven, he saw Ray Harryhausen's special effects film, The 7th Voyage of Sinbad, and says his life's direction was set.
+After completing a bachelor's degree in art at the University of California, Irvine, he went to work at the Cascade Pictures animation studio in nearby Los Angeles.